digital-asset/daml-finance/docs/source/concepts/asset-model.rst

 bank’s services.

 The account contract also controls which parties are authorized to transfer holdings in and out of the account.
-To be more precise, the ``controllers`` field of the account comprises:
+To be more precise, the ``controllers`` field of the account contains:

 -  ``instructors`` a set of parties authorizing outgoing transfers
 -  ``approvers`` a set of parties authorizing incoming transfers